UW-Madison Box - Frequently Asked Questions (FAQ)

 Can I access my Box files offline?

-Note: Box Sync is expected to be deprecated in favor of Box Drive in the Fall of 2020.
+Note: Box Sync is expected to be deprecated in favor of Box Drive.
+No date has been announced for when Box will stop supporting Box Sync.

 Does Box support WebDav?